amazeeio/dioscuri/README.md

 Dioscuri is a Kubernetes/Openshift Operator that enables routes to be migrated between namespaces.
 This allows projects deployed into a standby namespace to quickly change routes from an active namespace to become the active namespace.

-> Note: This is currently only suitable to run in Openshift

 # Usage
 ## OpenShift
 ### Route Migration